apache/shardingsphere/docs/document/content/features/governance/observability/apm-integration.en.md

 The second way is to use SkyWalking's automatic monitor agent.
 Cooperating with [Apache SkyWalking](https://skywalking.apache.org/) team, Apache ShardingSphere team has realized `ShardingSphere` automatic monitor agent to automatically send application performance data to `SkyWalking`.

+The third way is to send performance tracing data by OpenTelemetry.
+OpenTelemetry was merged by OpenTracing and OpenCencus in 2019.
+In this way, you only need to fill in the appropriate configuration in the agent configuration file according to [OpenTelemetry SDK Autoconfigure Guide](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure).

 ## Usage